 A curricular approach shifts from a programming approach to an approach guided by learning outcomes that tries to bring the intentionality, purposefulness, and developmental sequencing that academic departments put into how they design their courses and how they design a major.
 With all of the pressure on higher education to do more with less, why would we let the opportunity to foster learning beyond the classroom pass us by?

-- Stakeholders are identified and involved.
+- Campus partners are identified and integrated into plans.

 - A curricular approach is developed through a review process.

 - A curricular approach includes a cycle of assessment to improve student learning.

 I’ve had the wonderful opportunity to facilitate or co-facilitate more the development and design of these curricular approaches with more than 40 campuses now.
 It’s incredible to see how these very different institutions and organizations use this systemic approach to create completely different student learning goals and outcomes and develop their own strategies to reach their students across the student experience.